 To specify your Crowdin credentials in Figma, follow these steps:

 To generate a new token in Crowdin, follow these steps:

 To select the project you’d like to work with, click the drop-down menu in Settings > Select Crowdin Project, and select a project from the list.
-Later on, you can use the same drop-down menu to switch to another project if needed.
+Later, you can use the same drop-down menu to switch to another project if needed.

 Use the Strings tab when localizing UI and working on dynamic pages with your development and marketing teams.
 In this tab, you can add source strings from Crowdin to your designs in Figma in a click.
 After the texts are used in the designs, you can automatically upload tagged screenshots for translators’ reference back to Crowdin.

-Added strings will be transferred to your Crowdin project and also will be displayed in the list of the Strings tab.
+Added strings will be transferred to your Crowdin project and also displayed in the Strings tab’s list.
 You can edit or delete the strings from the same list anytime.
 The respective changes will also be applied to the strings in your Crowdin project.

 To simplify adding strings from Figma to the Crowdin project, you can set up the desired key naming pattern for the source string identifiers in the plugin settings.
 The Crowdin plugin for Figma will suggest the string identifiers for new strings based on the selected pattern.
 While adding new source strings, you can always edit the suggested identifier to the preferred look.